jashngooyen/website/README.md

 # Online Portfolio

-Using GitHub as a pseudo-host because I'm a poor college student.
+Using GitHub as a pseudo-host.